Updated 30 January 2020

 Does GP Strategies provide clients with the option to delete client data?

-GP Strategies supports the deletion of client data; however, such a request needs to be in writing and needs to be done in conjunction with GP’ Technical Support team in the event it is not a temporary storage item like non-persistent web and social media cookies.
+GP Strategies supports the deletion of client data.
+However, we prefer such requests to be in writing and made in cooperation with the GP Data Protection and Records Management Committee staff.
+This will ensure clarity of the request in the event it is not a temporary storage item like non-persistent web and social media cookies.

 The types of cookies GP Strategies and others may place on your device are described below.